 In our view carbon offsets have a minor role to play and are not a significant factor in our thinking.
 Before coming to this decision we’ve held discussions with experts at the Tyndall Centre for Climate Change at the University of Manchester and we’ve concluded that carbon offsets are open to abuse, can leave the sector open to accusations of green washing which isn’t helpful but more importantly, we think they can be a distraction from the real task in hand which is reaching net zero.

 What role do you think utilities have in helping to accelerate the climate plans of local authorities?
 Is there anything in particular your company is doing?

-What is your principle ask of government and regulators to help your company contribute to the net-zero push?
+What is your principle ask of government to help your company contribute to the net-zero push?

 For the government, I think it’s essential they display more leadership and show ambition in supporting the industry to deliver for its consumers.
 The utilities industry has a major role to play in net zero and it needs all the support it can get from the government.
 The government also has a role to play in encouraging more collaboration to help tackle the technical and regulatory barriers to the net zero in a similar manner to the DECC approach to reducing the cost of Offshore wind.

 We want the regulator to collaborate with the industry to ensure it has the resources it needs to deliver a fast-moving net zero programme over the next decade.
 At Electricity North West, we’ve seen two projects, CLASS and Smart Street rolled out successfully after funding support from Ofgem and we’re already seeing the benefits of both projects in the North West and the potential for these innovative technologies to be rolled out more widely across the country.